50 Web Development Terms All Programmers Should Know

 The cloud simply refers to the software and services that run on some remote computer (not your local computer), including its entire infrastructure.
 With cloud based services you can work on something without fear of losing your work if your computer gets lost or infected with malware.
 Other users can also collaborate on your work as well.
 Everything is stored on the “cloud”.

-Pages are part of a web site that contains static content like texts, images etc
+Pages are part of a web site that contains static content like texts, images and so on.

 Posts are dynamic content displayed on a website, such as blog posts, stock prices, instant messages etc.